James Allen Review Dazzling Engagement Rings, Updated for 2020:

 Shine Bright Like a Diamond:

 As you can see, there are several things you'll want to keep in mind when comparing hearts and arrows diamonds.
 From my perspective, the goal is to select the diamond that exhibits the highest degree of optical precision.

 I tend not to waste time trying to figure out what the pattern would look like if the diamond had been properly positioned on the platform.
 I'm more likely to just pick the better of the two options in this case and buy the 1.20 carat, J-color, VS-2 clarity, James Allen True Hearts diamond on the left.

 Not only does that diamond appear to offer a higher degree of optical precision, I also have the peace of mind of knowing that it's going to face-up eye clean because of the VS-2 clarity grade.
 After all, if you're going to choose to shine, you might as well do it as brightly as possible.

-But What About the Mythical "Eye Clean" SI-1 clarity diamond?
+The Mythical "Eye Clean" SI-1 clarity diamond: